HumaIlyas/Project-5-Mildew-detection-leaves-images-identification/README.md

 - The dataset will be analysed using train, validation, and test techniques to investigate the accuracy of image identification.

-3- The sample dataset contains images classified as infected and uninfected leaves.
+3- I suggest that binary classification will be the best method to determine the difference between infected and uninftected leaves, considering that the sample dataset contains images classified as infected and uninfected leaves.

-- The binary classification will be the best method to determine the difference between infected and uninftected leaves.
+- The binary classification will be done to determine the difference between infected and uninftected leaves.

 ---